Skip to Main Content

 What Are Hookworms in Dogs?

 These intestinal parasites have hook-like mouthparts and are commonly seen in both dogs and cats.
-While they are only about 1/4" - 3/4" in size, they can ingest surprisingly large amounts of blood once they latch onto your pet's intestine.
+While they are only about one to three quarters of an inch in size, they can ingest surprisingly large amounts of blood once they latch onto your pet's intestine.
 If your pet develops a significant hookworm infection, this could lead to anemia or inflammation of the intestine.

 Hookworms are often found in moist, warm environments and in pets that live in poor conditions involving overcrowding or poor sanitation.